AbiJays/Introduction-to-Lists/lists.md

 We start by giving our list a name and because you cannot use spaces within variables we will follow convention and use an underscore to separate the words.

-There are other naming conventions but this is not important right now.
-In our file We will type task_list
+In our file we will type task_list

 ```python
 # lists.py

 task_list
 ```

+There are other naming conventions but this is not important right now.

 To relate our list items to their variable we use the assignment operator: "="